emerkle826/java-driver/java-driver-archetype/README.md

 The following sections describe the general layout fo each Archetype template within this project.

 ### Archetype Metadata
-The [archetype-metadata.xml][1] conforms to the [Maven Archetype Descriptor Model][2].
+The [archetype-metadata.xml][1] in the CLI archetype conforms to the [Maven Archetype Descriptor Model][2].
 It defines properties that must be set to generate a bootstrapped project as well as file set rules that control how source files are generated.
 The file must live in `src/main/resources/META-INF/maven` of **each** project.

 ### Archetype sources
 All of the source and resource files to be generated into a bootstrapped project need to be located in `src/main/resources/archetype-resources` directory of the project.
 A template of the generated `pom.xml` is located in this directory, as well as a basic README.md.
 Any other files that should be copied into the root of the generated project should be placed here.
-Adding files here will require updates to [archetype-metadata.xml][1] to ensure they are explicitly listed in the `<fileSet>` that is copied during project generation.
+Adding files here will require updates to `archetype-metadata.xml` to ensure they are explicitly listed in the `<fileSet>` that is copied during project generation.

 Each project will have sub-directories under `src/main/resources/archetype-resources` that will have